 Retargeting or remarketing is a digital marketing method in which a web page visitor can be shown desired ads as they visit other sites.
 Remarketing is used, for instance, to guide a visitor through the conversion funnel and to increase brand awareness.

-Search engine advertising is buying advertising space from search engines.
+Search engine marketing is buying advertising space from search engines.
 Billing is done according to how may clicks the ad gets.
 Google AdWords is an example of a search engine advertising tool within Google’s search engines.

 Search Engine Optimization (SEO) is a process that aims at directing desired traffic to a particular website.
 Essentially, the aim of SEO is to make pages more visible in the organic search results of search engines (such as Google).